-Different presenters like different things-it would be boring if we were all the same-but within a lecture it is a bad idea to try out every background and slide style in your library.
+Different presenters like different things-it would be boring if we were all the same-but within a presentation it is a bad idea to try out every background and slide style in your library.
 Thus, the first rule, when it comes to styling slides, is consistency.
 Pick a style and stick with it throughout the presentation.
+This will not be a problem with the 3MT[®] Competition because, of course, you can only show one slide.
 Moreover, I would suggest that your style should be consistent between presentations as well as within them.
 This way your slides will be interchangeable between your lectures.
 When we're asked to give a new presentation most of us will recycle some material and therefore some slides from past talks.
 If your own slides are stylistically consistent, it will be much easier to mix and match when making up the new talk.